Lourdes Gurriel Jr.: Toronto Blue Jays

-After starting the 2019 season hitting .175 in 13 games and struggling with throws from second base, the Blue Jays optioned Gurriel to the Buffalo Bisons of the Class AAA International League.
+After starting the 2019 season hitting .175 in 13 games and struggling with throws from second base, the Blue Jays optioned Gurriel to the Buffalo Bisons of the Triple-A International League.
 At Buffalo, Gurriel began playing as an outfielder.

-On defense in 2019 with Toronto he led all major league left fielders in assists, with 9.
-On offense, he finished hitting .277 with 20 home runs in 84 games.
+On offense, he finished the 2019 hitting .277 with 20 home runs in 84 games for the Blue Jays.
+On defense, he led all major league left fielders in assists, with 9.

 Overall with the 2020 Blue Jays, Gurriel batted .308 with 11 home runs and 33 RBIs in 57 games, and was named one of three finalists for the Gold Glove.
 In 2021, Gurriel set career highs on offense, hitting .276 with 21 home runs and 84 RBIs in 141 games with Toronto.
-He also set a club record for most grand slams in a season, including a dramatic game-tying slam against the Oakland Athletics on September 5.
+He also set a club record for most grand slams(4) in a season, including a game-tying slam against the Oakland Athletics on September 5.
 He also led all left fielders with 12 assists and was named a finalist for the Gold Glove Award for the second consecutive year.

+On July 22, 2022, in a game in which the Blue Jays defeated the Boston Red Sox 28–5, Gurriel recorded six hits with five RBIs.
+The accomplishment matched the franchise single-game record for hits, tying Frank Catalanotto who achieved the feat in 2004.

 Arizona Diamondbacks

 On December 23, 2022, the Blue Jays traded Gurriel and Gabriel Moreno to the Arizona Diamondbacks in exchange for Daulton Varsho.
+Gurriel was named an All-Star for the first time in his MLB career on July 2, 2023.
+He became a free agent following the season.

+On December 22, 2023, Gurriel re-signed with Arizona on a three-year, $42 million contract.
+Gurriel was announced as part of FEPCUBE's "Patria y Vida" team of expatriate Cuban ballplayers participating in the inaugural Intercontinental Series in Barranquilla, Colombia.

+Gurriel made 129 appearances for the Diamondbacks during the 2025 season, batting .248/.295/.418 with 19 home runs, 80 RBI, and 10 stolen bases.
+On September 2, 2025, it was announced that Gurriel would miss the remainder of the season after suffering a torn ACL in his right knee.

 Personal life

-His brother, Yuli Gurriel, also played in Cuba before defecting, and later signed with the Houston Astros.
-His family lives in Miami, Florida.
+Gurriel's older brother, Yuli, also played in Cuba before defecting, and they are sons of former Cuban National Series player Lourdes Gourriel.
+Yuli later signed with the Houston Astros.
+Lourdes Jr.'s family lives in Miami, Florida.

-Lourdes and his brother made baseball history on September 21, 2018 when each hit two home runs, becoming the first brothers to have multi-homer performances on the same day.
+Lourdes and Yuli made baseball history on September 21, 2018, when each hit two home runs, becoming the first brothers to have multi-homer performances on the same day.

-Lourdes Gurriel Jr. is the son of Lourdes Gourriel.
+Gurriel became a United States citizen on May 8, 2023.